kristianmandrup/cream/README.markdown

 # Cream

-This project aims to assist you in setting up a complete Authentication and Authorization system for your Rails 3 app.
+This project aims to assist you in setting up a complete Authentication and Authorization system for your Rails 3 app and supports multiple ORMs.
+Just run the *full_config* generator with arguments specifying: roles available, the role strategy to use and the ORM to target and you are set to go.

+_Note_: Cream leverages an extensive set of framework components I have created specifically to make it much easier/faster to create Rails 3 plugins and spec/test them, using more natural DSLs.
+Look into the code to see the magic!

 Cream targets smooth integration of the following systems: